Why Every Workplace Needs an Emergency Action Plan (EAP)

 What Is an Emergency Action Plan (EAP)?

-An Emergency Action Plan (EAP) is a written document that OSHA (Occupational Safety and Health Administration) requires for workplaces with more than 10 employees, under standard 29 CFR 1910.38.
-It outlines employees’ actions during workplace emergencies such as fires, chemical spills, natural disasters, or workplace violence incidents.
+An Emergency Action Plan (EAP) is a written safety document required by OSHA (Occupational Safety and Health Administration) for workplaces with more than 10 employees, under standard 29 CFR 1910.38.
+It outlines exactly how employees should respond during emergencies such as fires, chemical spills, natural disasters, or workplace violence incidents.

 Why Is an Emergency Action Plan Important?

-Beyond fulfilling a legal requirement, an EAP can significantly enhance your organization’s preparedness and resilience in the face of unexpected incidents.
+Beyond fulfilling a legal requirement, an EAP can significantly enhance your workplace emergency preparedness, OSHA compliance, business continuity in the face of unexpected incidents.
 Here’s how:

 1. Enhances Employee Safety